Day 1: St. Petersburg, Russia

 Through the Russian winter night, the Golden Eagle whisks us northward until we reach Petrozavodsk, where we disembark for a city tour.
 The city stretches along the western shore of Lake Onega, the second largest lake in Europe.
 Petrozavodsk is the one of the major cultural and industrial centers of northwest Russia and is the capital of the Republic of Karelia.
 Karelia more broadly is a distinct geographic and cultural region, encompassing territory and people in Finland and Sweden as well as Russia.
 A highlight of our visit is the Alexander Nevsky Cathedral, built in high classical style in the early 19th century.
 It was turned into a museum in 1929 following the Russian Revolution but returned to the diocese in 1991, fully restored, and consecrated in 2000.
 We'll also visit the Fine Arts Museum, renowned for its collection of Russian Orthodox icons and paintings (please note that on some days, the Fine Arts Museum may be closed, and an alternate activity will be substituted).
 This afternoon, enjoy a concert of Eastern Karelian folk music by the local kantele ensemble, featuring this traditional Finnish plucked-string wooden instrument.
-Back on board, enjoy Russian tea cakes in the Bar Lounge Car and a presentation by our Expedition Leaders as we continue our northbound journey.
+Back on board the train, enjoy Russian tea cakes in the Bar Lounge Car and a presentation by our Expedition Leaders as we continue our northbound journey.

 Day 5: Golden Eagle Train—Murmansk